P ≠ NP Proof

 facts imply that the Baker-Gill-Solovay Theorem of inseparability of the

-under the addition of oracles, like the pure diagonalization method without algebraic oracle
+conserved under the addition of oracles, like the pure diagonalization method without algebraic

-[8]) does not refute this P ≠ NP proof.
-In other words, my proof technique
+oracle [8]) does not refute this P ≠ NP proof.
+In other words, my proof

 7. Razborov-Rudich Theorem and the Proof